René-Joseph Kimber

-René-Joseph Kimber (November 26, 1786 – December 22, 1843) was a physician and political figure in Lower Canada and Canada East, in the Province of Canada.
+René-Joseph Kimber (November 26, 1786 – December 22, 1843) was a physician and political figure in Lower Canada and Canada East, in the Province of Canada (now Quebec).
 He represented Trois-Rivières in the Legislative Assembly of Lower Canada, as a member of the Parti patriote, although he opposed the use of force in the Lower Canada Rebellion.
 After the creation of the Province of Canada, which he opposed, he was the member for the district of Champlain in the Legislative Assembly of the Province of Canada.
+He was briefly a member of the Legislative Council, prior to his death in 1843.

-Family and early life
+Family and personal life

 Kimber was born in Quebec City in 1786, the son of a merchant, René Kimber, and Marie-Josette Robitaille.
-His grandfather, Joseph-Antoine Jékimbert, was a gardener from Aix-la-Chapelle who emigrated to the colony of Canada in New France in the early 1750's, as part of a company of French colonial marines.
+His grandfather, Joseph-Antoine Jékimbert, was a gardener from Aix-la-Chapelle who emigrated to the colony of Canada in New France in the early 1750s, as part of a company of French colonial marines.
 After some ten or fifteen years in Quebec, he changed the spelling of his name to "Kimbert" or "Kimber" to give it a more French sound.

-From 1801 to 1806, Kimber studied at the Collège Saint-Raphaël at Montreal, and then studied in Europe for two years, from 1806 to 1808.
+From 1801 to 1806, Kimber studied at the Collège Saint-Raphaël at Montreal, and then in Europe for two years, from 1806 to 1808.
 He then apprenticed in medicine at Trois-Rivières, where his family had relocated.
 He qualified to practise medicine in 1811 and set up practice at Trois-Rivières, including as physician to the local Ursuline convent.